Fix and Flip Loans: A Complete Guide for Real Estate Investors

 - Prepayment: Typically no prepayment penalty

-The higher your LTC, the less cash you need to bring to closing.
-At 90% LTC, a $200,000 total project cost requires $20,000 out of pocket (plus closing costs).
-That capital efficiency is what allows active flippers to run multiple projects simultaneously.
+At 90% LTC, a $200,000 total project cost requires only $20,000 out of pocket (plus closing costs).
+That capital efficiency allows active flippers to run multiple projects simultaneously.

 What Lenders Look For

 - Your experience.
-First-time flippers can absolutely get funded, but expect slightly more conservative terms (lower LTC, higher rate).
-The more deals you have completed, the better your terms get.
+First-time flippers can get funded, but expect slightly more conservative terms.
+The more deals you've completed, the better your terms get.

 - Your exit strategy.
 The lender wants to know how you are going to repay.
-For a flip, the exit is the sale.
 Is the timeline realistic given the scope of work and the local market?

 - Skin in the game.
 You need a down payment.
-Lenders want to see that you have capital at risk — it aligns incentives and reduces their exposure.
+Lenders want to see that you have capital at risk.

 The Fix and Flip Timeline

-- Go under contract.
-Submit a competitive offer.
-Having a pre-qualification letter from a private lender signals to the seller that you can close quickly.
+- Go under contract — having a pre-qualification letter from a private lender signals you can close quickly.

-- Close.
-With a private lender, this can happen in as few as 7 days.
-The lender funds the acquisition; rehab funds go into escrow.
+- Close — with a private lender, this can happen in as few as 7 days.
+Rehab funds go into escrow.

-- Rehab.
-Execute your renovation plan.
+- Rehab — execute your renovation plan.
 Request draws as milestones are completed.
-Stay on schedule — every extra month is carrying cost eating into your margin.
+Every extra month is carrying cost eating into your margin.

-- List and sell.
-Once renovations are complete, list the property.
-Your goal is to sell quickly at or above your projected ARV.
+- List and sell — your goal is to sell quickly at or above your projected ARV.

 Common Mistakes That Delay Closings